Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Problem Definition, Preliminary, and Motivation

 \subsection{Trustworthiness and Robustness}

 Sharing the same goal of improving the model's generalisability, robustness testing might be able to identify problems that can be spotted during trustworthiness testing.
 Local robustness measures the model's ability to retain its prediction on a sample under perturbations, also known as adversarial examples~\cite{Zhang:2020:AdversarialAttacksonDeeplearningModelsinNaturalLanguageProcessingASurvey}, that do not affect human perception and decision.
-For example, removing the header in Figure~\ref{fig:amazon_remove_words} should not alter a human’s decision to classify it as Atheism.
-However, the model fails to maintain its original decision on this example, and we can conclude that the adversarial example reveals a local robustness issue.
+For example, replacing a few words in Figure~\ref{fig:amazon_example} with their synonyms should not alter a human’s decision to classify it as negative.
+If the model fails to maintain its original prediction on this adversarial example, we can conclude that the adversarial example reveals a local robustness issue.

 Before investigating the oracle problem of model trustworthiness, one important question we need to answer is that to what extent does the trustworthiness problem differ from the robustness problem?
 More essentially, are there any issues that can be uncovered during trustworthiness testing but not during robustness testing?
 When a model's prediction is trustworthy on a sample, the prediction is correct and based on justifiable reasons.
 This prediction is not necessarily robust, meaning it might be altered under minor perturbations, such as replacing the decision-essential words with their semantic equivalents, or removing/modifying the decision-unessential ones.
 On the other hand, when a prediction by the model is robust, it is still possible that the model relies on some justifiable shortcut reasons, resulting in problematic predictions in the future where the shortcuts are absent or the shortcuts appear in samples having opposite classes.
 Hence, we conclude that the trustworthiness problem overlaps with the robustness problem, but they are not the same.